xSeraphiable/Labb2_DungeonCrawler/README.md

 <br>Instead of procedural generation, the game uses a predefined map (Level1.txt) containing walls, enemies, and a player start position.
 <br>The focus of the project was on object-oriented programming — each entity (player, enemies, walls) manages its own data and behavior.

+<h2>Details</h2>
+The environment is displayed within a ±5 tile range.
+Walls that have been discovered remain visible, while enemies disappear if they move outside this range.

+The game is turn-based.
+Rats move randomly and attack the player if they end up on the same tile, while snakes flee from the player when within 2 tiles.
+Enemies do not attack each other.

+Both the player and enemies have a set of dice and a modifier that determine their attacks.
+When a character is attacked, they roll their defence dice and take any remaining damage.

 <br><br>
 <img width="631" height="205" alt="Instructions" src="https://github.com/user-attachments/assets/0d227423-8a32-4163-af16-d13308dd7dd0" />
 <br><br>